-Jim Sawgrass is a native Floridian and a member of the Muskogee Creek Indian Tribe.
+Jim Sawgrass is a native Floridian of Muscogee Creek (Mvskoke) descent and living historian of the southeastern tribes of Florida, Georgia, and Alabama.
+Sawgrass has been sharing his knowledge of the Southeastern Native American tribes for over 25 years.
 He served on the Florida Indian Council from 1991-1995.
 Sawgrass has been sharing his knowledge of the Southeastern Native American tribes for over 30 years.

 As a child, he was always interested in history, building forts, and exploring the woods and nearby swamps.
 The outdoors was always, and continues to be a big part of his life.
 He became more involved with his Native American heritage by attending Pow Wows, Native festivals, and historical reenactments.
 He learned more about Native culture and history from many elders, outdoors-men, and reanactors he was surrounded by.
 He is also an Eagle Scout and applies his scouting skills to this day.